Getting the Nursing Job: Resume Tips for RNs

 Between online resources, the career center of your former nursing school, and/or friends who are in the profession, don’t hesitate to seek guidance when it comes to creating your RN resume.
 At the same time, don’t stress about it too much.
 As long as you get across the message that you are licensed, have hands-on experience working with patients, and are passionate about nursing, you should be putting on those scrubs in no time.

 And finally, when you show up for your interview, relax, smile, and be yourself.
-This is always the best start to any interview.
+This is always the best start for any interview.

 Ready to put your resume to the test?
 Search thousands of opportunities on the web's #1 job board for nurses .